microsoft/PowerToys/README.md

 ### ColorPicker

-- It's now possible to delete multiple colors from history and also export them to a file.
+- It's now possible to delete multiple colors from the history, or to export a list of colors to a file.
 Thanks [@mshtang](https://github.com/mshtang)!
 - The CIEXYZ format has increased precision.
 Thanks [@m13253](https://github.com/m13253)!
 - Performance improved by reducing the use of low level keyboard hooks.